scannerpaper/reCaptchaV3_BrowserUse/README.md

 This repository contains a client using the Browser-Use framework to bypass a sample reCaptcha webpage.

+### Browser-Use
+You can find sepecification to set up Browser-Use at [https://github.com/browser-use/browser-use](https://github.com/browser-use/browser-use).

 ### Starting Chrome with CDP

 To use the browser sample, you need to start Chrome with remote debugging enabled: